A Letter To The Mom Who Can’t Afford Christmas Gifts

 Now to Him who is able to do exceedingly abundantly above all that we ask or think, according to the power that works in us, to Him be glory in the church by Christ Jesus to all generations, forever and ever.
 Amen.
 Ephesians 3:20

-- He provided gifts of encouragement and time spent with loved ones.
+- His provision came through gifts of encouragement and time spent with loved ones.

 - He provided money for bills, meals, clothes, gas for travel and presents — so many things over the years!

-- He provided the top item on every kids Christmas list when I walked into a consignment shop with $7 for each!
+- The top item on every kid’s Christmas list was provided when I walked into a consignment shop with $7 for each!